Aha43/Fit/README.md

 }
 ```
 As seen in the example a fluent syntax is used to define a *case*.
-Even not knowing anything about the system being testet one learn about it by reading this case, it is a system where users seems to be able to add todo items and tags.
+Even not knowing anything about the system being testet one learn quite a lot about it by reading this *case* code: It is a system where it is possible to add todo items and tags.
-The parameter of type `Fit` is the test system and the `Do` methods tell that a certain
+The parameter of type `Fit` is the test system and the `Do` methods tell that a named `IActor` is to *act* on the system *with* some parameters provided with the `With` method.

 # WORK IN PROGRESS